 A female can sometimes have a tiny stub that gives the impression of a small horn.

-Deer tend to be Ungulates that means they carry two-toed hoofs.
+Deer tend to be Ungulates, which means they carry two-toed hooves.
 There are powerful muscles in their long legs that allow them to walk 40 miles per hour and leap 10 feet high.
 It helps them to also be successful jumpers and swimmers.